Music Contract Red Flags: 5 Clauses to Avoid (2026)

 You have three options, in order of preference:

 1. Negotiate.
 Every clause in a contract is negotiable until both parties sign.
 Present specific counter-language rather than general objections.
-"I'd like to limit recoupable marketing costs to $50,000 without my written approval" is more effective than "I'm not comfortable with the recoupment clause."
+"I would like to limit recoupable marketing costs to $50,000 without my written approval" is more effective than "I am not comfortable with the recoupment clause."

 2. Walk away.
 Some deals are not worth fixing.
-If a label won't negotiate a 360 clause, won't discuss reversion rights, and includes cross-collateralization — those three together are a signal that the deal is structured primarily to benefit the label.
+If a label will not negotiate a 360 clause, will not discuss reversion rights, and includes cross-collateralization -- those three together are a signal that the deal is structured primarily to benefit the label.
 Walking away is a legitimate business decision.
+Independent artists who retain ownership of their masters and grow their audience organically often earn more over a five-year period than artists locked into unfavorable deals.
+For a roadmap on building that independent foundation, read How to Set Up Your Music Business as an Independent Artist.

 3. Get a music lawyer.
-A music attorney specializing in artist contracts typically charges $350–$750 per hour for contract review.
-A full deal review usually takes 3–6 hours, putting the cost at $1,050–$4,500.
+A music attorney specializing in artist contracts typically charges $350 to $750 per hour for contract review.
+A full deal review usually takes 3 to 6 hours, putting the cost at $1,050 to $4,500.
 That is a fraction of what bad contract terms will cost you over a five-year deal.
 The Entertainment Law Initiative and the Music Business Association both maintain referral directories.
 For artists who connect Chartlex clients with legal services, see our affiliate program for details on collaboration.

-For context on what independent artists are signing in 2026, the post Music Contracts: What Independent Artists Need to Know covers the full landscape.
-And if you're evaluating whether a deal is worth pursuing, How to Read a Record Deal in 2026 walks through the structure of a standard agreement from the first page.
+For context on what independent artists are signing in 2026, the post Music Contracts: What Independent Artists Need to Know covers the full picture.
+If you are evaluating whether a deal is worth pursuing, How to Read a Record Deal in 2026 walks through the structure of a standard agreement from the first page.
+Artists exploring management agreements specifically should also read our guide on music manager contracts.
+And if you are weighing whether to pursue a deal at all versus staying independent, Record Deal vs Independent: The Honest Math lays out the financial comparison.

 How to Use Chartlex's Contract Analyzer

 The Chartlex Contract Analyzer is a tool built specifically to flag the clauses covered in this post.
-Here's how to use it:
+Here is how to use it:

 - Upload your contract as a PDF, or paste the text directly into the analyzer